-There are no emissions of any of the regulated pollutants: arsenic, asbestos, beryllium, benzene, coke oven emissions, mercury, radionuclides or vinyl chloride except for trace amounts of benzene.
-Subpart J, Equipment Leaks of Benzene only affects process streams which contain more than 10% benzene by weight.
+[Not Applicable] There are no emissions of any of the regulated pollutants: arsenic, asbestos, benzene, beryllium, coke oven emissions, mercury, radionuclides, or vinyl chloride except for trace amounts of benzene.
+Subpart J, Equipment Leaks of Benzene, concerns only process streams that contain more than 10% benzene by weight.
+Analysis of Oklahoma natural gas indicates a maximum benzene content of less than 1%.
 All process streams at this facility are below this threshold.